maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/customising_our_plotly_graphs.md

         # marker takes a dictionary of more attributes
         marker=dict(   # open dictionary function
-            color='LightBlue', # colors can be defined in a number of ways, here, with HTML names size=22       # size in pixels
+            color='LightSteelBlue', # colors can be defined in a number of ways, here, with HTML names size=22       # size in pixels
         )  # close ditionary function
     ),     # close graph_obj.Scatter function